rainard/blogstatic/wp-content/plugins/query-monitor/readme.txt

 * Better handling of environments with unlimited execution time or memory limit.
 Adds a warning for both.
 * When an external cache isn't in use, provide some helpful info if an appropriate extension is installed.

-### 3.0.1 ###

-* Add even more hardening to the JS handling to prevent problems when jQuery is broken.
-* Remove the old `no-js` styles which don't work well with the new UI.
-* Correct the logic for showing the `Non-Core` component filter option.
-* Add another VIP function to the list of functions that call the HTTP API.
-* Add an inline warning highlight to capability checks that are empty or of a non-string type.
-* Add support for WordPress.com VIP Client MU plugins.
-* Add support for displaying laps as part of the timing information.
-* Add full support for namespaced Debug Bar add-on panels.
-* Switch back to depending on `jquery` instead of `jquery-core`.
-* Don't assume `php_uname()` is always callable.
-Add info about the host OS too.
-* Reset inline height attribute when the panel is closed.